Hollywood star Ian McShane unites with Alzheimer’s Society

 Now Ian, who is currently starring in the new Amazon Prime hit TV show, American Gods, has chosen Alzheimer’s Society to benefit from a percentage of the show’s t-shirt sales featuring his character, Mr Wednesday.

-To buy one of Ian’s charity t-shirts, which are on sale for a limited period only until this Sunday (July 2) visit the webstore now.
+To buy one of Ian’s charity t-shirts, visit the webstore now.

 Michael Dent, Alzheimer’s Society Director of Fundraising, said: